Selmer groups as flat cohomology groups: Introduction

+Some of the results presented in this paper are worked out in somewhat more general settings in the PhD thesis of the author; we invite a reader interested in this to consult \cite{Ces14}, which also discusses several tangentially related questions. \epp

-\bpp[Conventions]\lab{conv} When needed, a choice of a separable closure $\ov{K}$ of a field $K$ will be made implicitly, as will be a choice of an embedding $\ov{K} \hra \ov{L}$ for an overfield $L/K$.
+\bpp[Conventions]\lab{conv} When needed, a choice of a separable closure $K^s$ of a field $K$ will be made implicitly, as will be a choice of an embedding $K^s \hra L^s$ for an overfield $L/K$.
 If $v$ is a place of a global field $K$, then $K_v$ is the corresponding completion; for $v\nmid \infty$, the ring of integers and the residue field of $K_v$ are denoted by $\cO_v$ and $\bF_v$.
 If $K$ is a number field, $\cO_K$ is its ring of integers.
 For $s\in S$ with $S$ a scheme, $\cO_{S, s}$, $\fm_{S, s}$, and $k(s)$ are the local ring at $s$, its maximal ideal, and its residue field.
 For a local ring $R$, its henselization, strict henselization, and completion are $R^h$, $R^{sh}$, and $\wh{R}$.
 The fppf, big \'{e}tale, and \'{e}tale sites of $S$ are $S_\fppf$, $S_\Et$, and $S_\et$; the objects of $S_\fppf$ and $S_\Et$ are all $S$-schemes, while those of $S_\et$ are all schemes \'{e}tale over $S$.
 The cohomology groups computed in $S_\et$ and $S_\fppf$ are denoted by $H^i_\et(S, -)$ and $H^i_\fppf(S, -)$; Galois cohomology merits no subscript: $H^i(K, -)$.
-We frequent the shorthand $X_T$ for the base change of $X \ra S$ along $T \ra S$.
-An algebraic group over a field $K$ is a finite type smooth $K$-group scheme. \epp
+An fppf torsor is a torsor under the group in question for the fppf topology.
+An algebraic group over a field $K$ is a smooth $K$-group scheme of finite type. \epp